The Unmedicated Hospital Birth of our Second Baby

 Disclaimer: This post contains details that may be TMI.
 Also, this post is not intended for the promotion of or to advocate unmedicated births or hospital births or to say that such births are somehow better than other types of birth.
 I believe every birth story and the decisions made are unique to the individuals involved –thus I make no judgement.
 This was simply my personal experience.

-My second child, our son, almost 2 years after my first.
+My second child, our son, was born almost 2 years after my first.

 Even though I had planned to have a similar unmedicated hospital birth, my son’s birth turned out very different from my daughters.